-The women's organisation EMMA – Organisation for Human Development was founded in 2013 and maintains community centers in Erbil and Dohuk.
+The women's organisation EMMA (translated: "we") was founded in 2013 and maintains community centers in Erbil, Shekhan and Dohuk.
 Focus of their work is the empowerment and protection of women, the participation of women in politics, rehabilitation of IS survivors and the fight against female genital mutilation.
 EMMA offers direct counselling for women and girls, organizes educational events for a broader public and offers specific training for social workers.

-HAUKARI is a NGO with focus on Iraq and Kurdistan-Iraq working for the protection of women in violent and crisis situations, for victims of political violence, especially survivors of the Anfal genocide, and for a dialogue between the various ethnic, religious and political factions in Iraq.
+HAUKARI (translated: “solidarity”) is an NGO with focus on Iraq and Kurdistan-Iraq.
+HAUKARI works for the protection of women in violent and crisis situations, for victims of political violence – especially survivors of so-called Anfal operations of 1988, a large-scale military operation against the Kurdish population in northern Iraq – and for a dialogue between the various ethnic, religious and political factions in Iraq.

 Budućnost focuses on consolidation of democracy and strengthening of civil society, rights of marginalized groups (women and children).

 Economic empowerment of vulnerable and marginalised women and girls affected by sexualised gender-based violence (SGBV) through income generating activities and further education in entrepreneurship and agricultural production.
 Increasing access to justice through advocacy and media presence.